learningequality/kolibri/docs/user/learner.rst

 * Play/Pause buttons
 * Rewind/Fast forward buttons by +/- 10 seconds
-* Time tracker indicator with scrollbar
+* Time tracker indicator with progress bar
 * Video duration indicator
-* Mute sound button
 * Volume scrollbar
 * Playback speed selector
 * Fullscreen button

-Use the **Download Media** button below the video player to download the video file to your computer.
+Use the **Download content** button below the video player to download the video and thumbnail files to your computer.
+On some videos you will have an option to download videos in high and low resolution.

 Audio Player options